EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 From then on, C effectively gains authorized and secure access to protected resources on the RS, for as long as the access token is valid.
 Until then, C can communicate with the RS by sending a request protected with the established OSCORE Security Context above.
 The Security Context is discarded when an access token (whether the same or a different one) is used to successfully derive a new Security Context for C, either by re-running EDHOC or by exchanging nonces and using the EDHOC-KeyUpdate function (see {{edhoc-key-update}}).

 After the whole message exchange has taken place, C can contact the AS to request an update of its access rights, by sending a similar request to the token endpoint.
-This request also includes an identifier, which allows the AS to find the correct data it has previously shared with C. This specific identifier, encoded as a byte string, is uniquely assigned by the AS to a "token series" (see {{terminology}}).
+This request also includes an identifier, which allows the AS to find the correct data it has previously shared with C. This specific identifier, encoded as a byte string, is assigned by the AS to a "token series" (see {{terminology}}).
 Upon a successful update of access rights, the new issued access token becomes the latest one of its token series.
 When the latest access token of a token series becomes invalid (e.g., when it expires or gets revoked), that token series ends.

 An overview of the profile flow for the "coap_edhoc_oscore" profile is given in {{protocol-overview}}.
 The names of messages coincide with those of {{I-D.ietf-ace-oauth-authz}} when applicable.